 The idea of the shadow self was first conceived by Carl Jung, a 20th-century psychologist from Switzerland.
-In his field of psychology, the word ‘shadow’ refers to hidden parts of our being.
+In his field of psychology, often referred to as Jungian psychology, the word ‘shadow’ refers to hidden parts of our being.
 This may be parts of ourselves we try to repress because they make us feel sad or wounded.
 This is the side that we don’t show society, such as when we are at work or school.
-It can also indicate how we internally perceive ourselves as being weak or in pain – that we feel the need to hide these parts of ourselves.
+It can also indicate how we internally perceive ourselves as being weak or in pain - that we feel the need to hide these parts of ourselves.
 Carl Jung believed in the integration of the shadow side so that our full self is acknowledged, and we can live in a balanced way.

 ‘Until you make the unconscious conscious, it will direct your life and you will call it fate.’